Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 String value()

-Most of the times a single node type is targeted.
+}| Most of the times a single node type is targeted.
 That

-idea was kept in mind when creating the applyTo parameter.
+idea was kept in mind when creating the applyToparameter.
 That’s

-is the exception to the rule that allows to do so.
+whyapplyTodoesn’t receive a list of possible targets.ANNOTATEDis the exception to the rule that allows to do so. |

 Therefore in your implementation you should

-use the AnnotatedNode
+use the AnnotatedNode type.

-The following example of method overriding only works with dynamic Groovy, if
+| The following example of method overriding only works with dynamic Groovy, if

-you statically compiled the code it would only be executing getName(AnnotatedNode) .
+you statically compiled the code it would only be executing getName(AnnotatedNode).
 So

-if you compile your code statically you should probably be using a instanceof to
+if you compile your code statically you should probably be using ainstanceofto

-dispatch your actions.
+dispatch your actions. |

 package asteroid.local.samples